marcwan/LearningNodeJS/README.md

 # LearningNodeJS

-Source code to accompany my book, "Learning Node.JS"
+Source code to accompany my book, "Learning Node.JS".
+Every once in a while, I'll update to the latest version of Node.JS and let everybody know if there are any changes or updates required to the code (and will make those changes in the source tree).

 ## Errors and Corrections